Palestinians say teen dies after Israeli raid in West Bank | Law-Order

 - Israel

-A Palestinian teenager died early on Wednesday after an Israeli raid in the city of Nablus, near a flashpoint site in the occupied West Bank, the Palestinian Health Ministry said.
+A Palestinian teenager was killed early on Wednesday following an Israeli raid in the city of Nablus, near a flashpoint site in the occupied West Bank, the Palestinian Health Ministry said.

 The army said it was protecting worshippers and fired on a suspect who had placed an explosive device nearby, which detonated.